-For year ending 30 June 2012
+For year ending 30 June 2013

-It gives me great pleasure to report on the progress of our company for the year ended 30 June 2012.
-Our Enterprise has gone from strength to strength this year with continued strong growth in our business and our profits.
-As you are aware we were able to pay a dividend of 6% following on from our maiden dividend of 3% last year.
+It gives me great pleasure to report on the progress of our company for the year ended 30 June 2013.
+Our enterprise has continued to develop and expand this year with strong growth in our business.
+We have matured as a company and now have a consistent pattern of profits, dividends and community involvement.

-This is one of the fastest returns ever in the Community Bank® company network and is a testament to the great work of our Manager, Mark and his team.
-We are fortunate to have a group who are totally committed to the development of the business.
-A big thank you to Debbie, Lucinda, Linda D, Linda M, Nicki, and our newest member of staff, Lyn, for their contributions.
+Due to the great work of our Manager Mark and his team, we well and truly exceeded our growth targets for the year.
+A big thank you to Debbie, Lucinda, Linda D, Linda M, Nicki and Lyn for their contributions.

-In the last 12 months we have made a profit of \$137,225 after tax, compared to a \$48,380 profit after tax the previous year.
-This profit comes after a total of \$55,361 was returned to our community by way of sponsorships and other charitable donations so our notional profit was much higher.
+Over the last 12 months we have made a profit of \$55,015 after tax and subject to final adjustments.
+This profit comes after a total of \$68,102 was returned to our community by way of sponsorships and other charitable donations, and a further \$90,909 set aside for future major projects.
+Therefore, our notional profit was \$218,674 - a wonderful result.

-These sponsorships are precisely the reason we decided to launch the Community Bank® branch and the reason we sought your support for the project.
-More and more local entities have been the recipients of sponsorships and it is very pleasing to see the total distributions continue to grow.
-Now that we have reached this level of profitability we can now consider some larger projects that would be undertaken with the support of Local, State and Federal Government grants.
+These sponsorships are precisely the reason we decided to launch our Community Bank® branch and the reason we sought your support for the project.
+More and more local entities have been the recipients of sponsorship grants and it is very pleasing to see these distributions continue to grow.
+Now that we have reached this level of profitability, we can now consider some larger projects that will be undertaken with the support of local, state and federal government grants.

-Since we opened in December 2007 our community has grown somewhat as we have continued to provide banking services to the Corryong community as well as our own.
-This venture has been very important to our growth strategy and to the company bottom line.
-Corryong represents nearly 15% of our business and will continue to grow.
-We are already talking about strategies to further develop that segment of the business.
-We were proud to have the opportunity to assist the Corryong and district community as well, and we are accordingly returning funds to them proportionate to the business level.
+Since we opened in December 2007 our Community Bank® branch has grown somewhat as we have continued to provide banking services to the Corryong community and we have also started to win business at Tallangatta and the Mitta Valley, as well as in our own local districts.
+This venture has been very important to our growth strategy and to our bottom line.
+In recognition of the expanded area we are proposing to change the name of the company to Kiewa Mitta Murray Community Enterprises Limited to embrace all of our target market.

-Mount Beauty and District is a part of an ever growing family of Community Bank® branches and we pay tribute to the foresight shown by Bendigo and Adelaide Bank in developing the concept over the last 13 years.
-This concept has delivered more than \$80 million now to local communities and this continues to grow exponentially as more and more sites reach maturity.
-We have received great support from our Regional Manager, Mark Brown and his team as well as the wider Bendigo network.
+Mount Beauty & District Community Bank® Branch is a part of an ever-growing family of Community Bank® branches, and we pay tribute to the foresight shown by the Bendigo and Adelaide Bank in developing the concept over the last 15 years.
+This concept has delivered more than \$100 million to local communities and this figure continues to grow exponentially as more and more sites reach maturity.
+We have received great support from our Regional Manager Mark Brown and his team, as well as the wider Bendigo and Adelaide Bank network.